Roger McNamee: Haight Street Art Center

 McNamee has been heavily involved in the creation of the Haight Street Art Center which celebrates San Francisco's tradition of music-related poster art.
 He donated $1 million to help fund the center, and has committed an additional $1 million to help keep it operating.

 Criticism of Facebook

-An early investor in Facebook, McNamee became very critical of its impact on society and US democracy, as expressed in his Op-Eds for USA Today and The Guardian.
+An early investor in Facebook, McNamee became very critical of its impact on society and democracy, as expressed in his op-eds for USA Today and The Guardian.
 Earlier, on CNBC, he said that he had tried to warn Facebook about the impact of Russian meddling in the 2016 U.S. elections.
 He has also been interviewed by NPR on the topic.
 As part of this effort, McNamee joined the Center for Humane Technology as a founding advisor.

 In May 2019, he appeared before the House of Commons privacy and ethics committee in Ottawa, calling for governments to temporarily shut down Facebook and other social media sites until they reform.
 On 25 September 2020, McNamee was named as one of the 25 members of the "Real Facebook Oversight Board", an independent monitoring group over Facebook.